How to properly wash your body.

 your microbes are too.

-Your health depends on your character much more than what you eat, although these things are generally correlated.
+Your health depends on your character much more than what you eat, although these matters are generally correlated.

 Industry has taught you that you need to fight for your health.
 And do so constantly, using industrial products.
 This is a lie, especially if you are interested in long-term health.